Onest Conley

-Onest Conley (December 6, 1906 – October 8, 1989) was an American film actor.
+Onest Conley (December 25, 1906 – October 8, 1989) was an American film actor.

 Early life

 Born in Evanston, Illinois, his mother was the pioneering African-American film actress Madame Sul-Te-Wan (née Nellie Crawford) and his father was Robert Reed Conley.
 He had two brothers; Odel and Otto.
 His father abandoned the family shortly after Conley's birth, leaving his actress mother to raise the three boys.

 Career

 Like his mother, Onest Conley gravitated toward the acting profession and began taking bit parts in films.
 His first film appearance was a minor role in the 1926 Frank Borzage-directed The Dixie Merchant, a film adaptation of the Barry Benefield novel The Chicken-Wagon Family.
 The film starred Jack Mulhall and Madge Bellamy.

 Despite limitations for African-American actors within the film industry during the 1920s and 1930s, Onest Conley appeared in films during the era, often typecast in stereotypical roles as "natives" and "shoeshine boys".
 Conley appeared alongside his brother Odel as "warriors" in the 1933 box-office hit King Kong, in which their mother also appeared in an uncredited role as a "native handmaiden".
-Conley also appeared alongside his mother in the 1930 Richard Thorpe-directed film The Thoroughbred.
+Conley also appeared alongside his mother in the 1930 Richard Thorpe-directed film The Thoroughbred as the character Ham Tolliver.

 His most recognizable roles include George Harris in the 1933 Cecil B. DeMille-directed crime-drama This Day and Age, Neptune in the 1935 John S. Robertson-directed romantic drama Grand Old Girl and Mose in the 1935 Sam Newfield-directed adventure film Racing Luck.

 By the early 1940s, however, Conley's career faltered and he received fewer and fewer roles.
 His last appearance as an actor was on an episode of the 1950s television series Soldiers of Fortune as a "voodoo drummer".

+During the 1950s, he was part performing troupes touring US military installations in Alaska, North Africa, and the Caribbean to entertain the troops over the winter holidays.

+He continued working as a drummer into the 1960s, performing for the TV show Peter Gunn and heading the performing group Onest Conley and His Haitian Drummers.